Matrix Decomposition and Applications: Existence of Spectral Decomposition

 Similarly, from the left side of the above equation, we will get $\lambda_iz_1\bx_{i1} +\lambda_iz_2\bx_{i2}+\bA\bY_2\bn$.
 From the right side of the above equation, we will get $\lambda_iz_1\bx_{i1} +\lambda_i z_2\bx_{i2}+\lambda_i\bY_2\bn$.
 As a result,

-where $\bY_2\bn$ is an eigenvector of $\bA$ and orthogonal to $\bx_{i1}, \bx_{i2}$.
-And it is easy to construct the eigenvector to be orthonormal to the first two.
+where $\bY_2\bn$ is an eigenvector of $\bA$, orthogonal to $\bx_{i1}$ and $\bx_{i2}$.
+This eigenvector can also be normalized to ensure orthonormality with the first two eigenvectors.

-The process can go on, and finally, we will find $k$ orthonormal eigenvectors corresponding to $\lambda_i$.
+By iterating this process, we can construct $k$ orthonormal eigenvectors corresponding to the eigenvalue $\lambda_i$.

-Actually, the dimension of the null space of $\bP_1^\top\bA\bP_1 -\lambda_i\bI_n$ is equal to the multiplicity $k$.
-It also follows that if the multiplicity of $\lambda_i$ is $k$, there cannot be more than $k$ orthogonal eigenvectors corresponding to $\lambda_i$.
-Otherwise, it will come to the conclusion that we could find more than $n$ orthogonal eigenvectors which leads to a contradiction. \end{proof}
+Finally, the dimension of the null space of $\bP_1^\top\bA\bP_1 -\lambda_i\bI_n$ equals the multiplicity $k$.
+This confirms that if $\lambda_i$ has multiplicity $k$, there cannot be more than $k$ orthonormal eigenvectors corresponding to $\lambda_i$.
+Otherwise, we would obtain more than $n$ orthogonal eigenvectors in $\real^n$, which leads to a contradiction. \end{proof}

-The proof of the existence of the spectral decomposition is trivial from the lemmas above.
-Also, we can use Schur decomposition to prove its existence. \begin{proof}[\textbf{of Theorem~\ref{theorem:spectral_theorem}: Existence of Spectral Decomposition}] From the Schur decomposition in Theorem~\ref{theorem:schur-decomposition} (p.~\pageref{theorem:schur-decomposition}), symmetric matrix $\bA=\bA^\top$ leads to $\bQ\bU\bQ^\top = \bQ\bU^\top\bQ^\top$.
-Then $\bU$ is a diagonal matrix.
-And this diagonal matrix actually contains eigenvalues of $\bA$.
-All the columns of $\bQ$ are eigenvectors of $\bA$.
-We conclude that all symmetric matrices are diagonalizable even with repeated eigenvalues. \end{proof}
+The existence of the spectral decomposition can be straightforwardly established using the lemmas presented above.
+Alternatively, we can prove its existence by applying the Schur decomposition. \begin{proof}[{of Theorem~\ref{theorem:spectral_theorem}: Existence of spectral decomposition, alternative proof}] According to Theorem~\ref{theorem:schur-decomposition}, a symmetric matrix $\bA=\bA^\top$ can be decomposed as $\bQ\bU\bQ^\top = \bQ\bU^\top\bQ^\top$, where $\bQ$ is orthogonal and $\bU$ is upper triangular.
+This implies that $\bU$ must be a diagonal matrix whose diagonal entries are the eigenvalues of $\bA$.
+Consequently, the columns of $\bQ$ are the corresponding eigenvectors of $\bA$.
+Therefore, we conclude that every symmetric matrix can be orthogonally diagonalized, even when eigenvalues are repeated. \end{proof}